-Ice times will be suspended for those Teams that are not in compliance with any part of policy 3.3.
+\Ice times will be suspended for those Teams that are not in compliance with any part of Policy 3.3.

-- h) By March 31st, each Team Manager or Team Treasurer must provide a final total of incoming and outgoing funds to the VP Admin Director. - i) Before any Seed money returns are paid to Parents the Team's yearend financials must be verified and approved by the VP Admin Director. - j) No later than 45 days after the end of the season the Team Manager or Team Treasurer is to send out the final report listing of all finalized incoming and outgoing totals of the Team account to all Members on the Team. - k) All seed money carry over funds must be detailed and sent to VP Admin Director by April 15th.
+- h) By March 31st, each Team Manager or Team Treasurer must provide a final total of incoming and outgoing funds to the KPMHA Treasurer Director and KPMHA Bookkeeper. - i) Before any Seed money returns are paid to Parents the Team's year-end financials must be verified and approved by the KPMHA Treasurer Director and KPMHA Bookkeeper. - j) No later than 45 days after the end of the season the Team Manager or Team Treasurer is to send out the final report listing of all finalized incoming and outgoing totals of the Team account to all Members on the Team. - k) All seed money carry over funds must be detailed and sent to the KPMHA Treasurer Director and KPMHA Bookkeeper by April 15th. - I) All Team Managers and Treasurers will be required to sign an agreement regarding team finances.